Is it wrong to say Sayidi or Sayidina? Some people say this is only to be used for Allah Most High.

 Conclusion

-It is undoubtedly permitted to say Sayidi or Sayidina in reference to a person.
-It is usually done out of respect.
-There are numerous proofs to uphold this permissibility.
-They are found in Quran, Hadith and the actions of the Sahabah.
+It is undoubtedly permitted, and not wrong, to say Sayidi or Sayidina in reference to a person.
+This is usually done out of respect.
+Subsequently, there are numerous proofs to uphold this permissibility.
+These proofs are found in Quran, Hadith and the actions of the Sahabah.
 Therefore, it is incorrect to say that Sayid can only be used for Allah (Most High).

 And Allah Most High Knows Best.